gwcoffey/otis/README.md

 * `PDF` (default) a pdf in standard manuscript format
 * `HTML` a single page HTML file that mimics standard manuscript format
-* `RTF` a rich text file that can be opened in Microsoft Work, LibreOffice, Pages for macOS, etc… It follows standard manuscript format.
+* `RTF` a rich text file that can be opened in Microsoft Word, LibreOffice, Pages for macOS, etc… It follows standard manuscript format.
 * `TEX` a LaTeX document (this is the source file for the PDF version, but you can produce this directly if it is useful to you).

+> PDF Note: The pdf output is produced by compiling to LaTeX and then processing the `.tex` file with the `pdflatex` command.
+You need a LaTeX installation (with `pdflatex` in your path) for this to work.

+> RTF Note: When opening in Pages for macOS, the RTF format does not currently include page headers.
+I haven't been able to find a way to make this work.

 You specify the format you want with the `--format` option: